Los Angeles Retaliation by Employer Attorneys

 Skilled Employment Lawyers Fighting for Your Rights

 Employees are protected from employer retaliation by a variety of statutes, as well as the common law doctrine of wrongful termination in violation of public policy.
-If you complained about discrimination, harassment, or unlawful activity in the workplace and your employer retaliated against you, call Feldman Browne Olivares.
+If you complained about discrimination, harassment, sexual harassment, or unlawful activity in the workplace and your employer retaliated against you, call Feldman Browne, APC.
 Our retaliation by employer lawyers in Los Angeles can help you determine if your rights were violated and whether you are entitled to compensation.